nicolas/bime-api/authentication.md

 Simple workflow
 ----------------
 Go to https://youraccount.bimeapp.com/oauth_clients and register your app.
-You can consider the access token given after that process as API Key that you can add to your query string [like this](https://gist.github.com/matthieu-ravey/6122610)
+You can consider the access token given after that process as an API Key that you can add to your query string [like this](https://gist.github.com/matthieu-ravey/6122610)

 If you need to access several BIME accounts then you'll need to do a full OAUTH workflow described below.